umccr/bcbio-varcall-doc/vardict/commands.md

     * `target_regions.bed`: target regions in `BED` format. bcbio splits chr into chunks so e.g. for chr21 there were three separate commands run with _nearly_ contiguous `BED` coordinates (based on file names).
     * output has one set of columns for each of the two samples.
+Need to check the Perl script for what each column is exactly, but roughly:
+        * Total of 51 columns
+        * Cols 1-7: sample, gene, chr, start, end, ref, alt
+        * Cols 8-13: For Sample 1: depth-tot, depth-totalt, depth-fwdref, depth-revref, depth-fwdalt, depth-revalt
+        * Col 14-25: For Sample 1: genotype, AF, bias, pmean, pstd, qual, qstd, mapq, sn, hiaf, adjaf, nm
+        * Col 26-31: For Sample 2: depth-tot, depth-totalt, depth-fwdref, depth-revref, depth-fwdalt, depth-revalt
+        * Col 32-43: For Sample 2: genotype, AF, bias, pmean, pstd, qual, qstd, mapq, sn, hiaf, adjaf, nm
+        * Col 44-51: shift3, msi, msilen, left-flank-seq, right-flank-seq, segment, status, type

 * Pipe the output into...

 ```